MoonLon/aliencoin_android_wallet/README.md

  * __integration-android__:
      A tiny library for integrating Aliencoin payments into your own Android app (e.g. donations, in-app purchases).
- * __sample-integration-android__:
-     A minimal example app to demonstrate integration of Aliencoin payments into your Android app.

 You can build all sub-projects at once using Gradle: